 If you have been following me for any length of time, you know that my weakness is frosting.
 I can’t be left alone with it, I can’t be trusted with it.
-It is my Achilles heal.
+It is my Achilles’ heal.
 This is true of my Vanilla Buttercream Frosting and my Chocolate Frosting and it is most definitely true of this cream cheese frosting.
 If you just look at the reviews on this recipe you’ll be able to see how loved it is.

 How to Make Cream Cheese Frosting

-3. Finally, you add your vanilla extract.
+- Add the vanilla extract.
 If you are looking to keep your frosting perfectly white, there is clear artificial vanilla flavor that you can use.
 I stick with pure vanilla extract.

 Tips and Tricks

-• Make sure the cream cheese is at room temperature.
-This means letting it sit out at least two hours.
-You can speed up the process a little by cutting it up in pieces on a plate, but you really want it to be nice and soft, otherwise you will get chunks of cream cheese in the frosting.
-Do not soften it in the microwave.
+- Make sure the cream cheese is at room temperature.
+This means letting it sit out for at least two hours.
+You can speed up the process a little by cutting it up into pieces on a plate, but you really want it to be nice and soft, otherwise you will get chunks of cream cheese in the frosting.

-• Make sure that the butter is also at room temperature.
+- Make sure that the butter is also at room temperature.
 You can speed it up by cutting it into one inch pieces and setting it out on a plate on the counter.
 Do not soften it in the microwave.

 Yes!
 It would be easy to add coloring to this recipe.
 Just beat it in after you beat in the vanilla extract.